obuhow/obuhow/README.md

 - 👋 Hi, I’m @obuhow
-- 🌱 I’m currently learning C, Python, JavaScript
+- 🌱 I’m currently learning and practicing C, Python, JavaScript
-- 💞️ I’m looking to collaborate on Web projects
+- 💞️ I’m looking to collaborate on Web-projects
 - 👀 I’m interested in Music & Social Technologies
 - 📫 You can reach me by mail p@obuhov.pro